 As a Treatment for Colds and Flu

 One of oregano oil’s many health benefits is its capability to treat upper respiratory infections like colds and flu.
-Research have shown that oil of oregano can kill staphylococcus aureus, a known cause of upper respiratory tract infections.
+Research has shown that oil of oregano can kill Staphylococcus aureus, a known cause of upper respiratory tract infections.
 The components carvacrol and thymol are also anti-inflammatory and can help ease congestion of the air passages and clear blocked sinuses.
 The oil can be taken sublingually, inhaled directly, or through steam inhalation.

 As a Treatment for Candidiasis

 Candidiasis occurs when Candida, a fungus that lives inside humans, reach an abnormal growth level and create various troubles in the body.
 Candida overgrowth symptoms include vaginal yeast infections, thick white coating on the tongue, and others.
 Compared to commercially-sold anti-fungal drugs, oregano oil is a tougher and safer solution in fighting infections like Candidiasis, Aspergillus mold, and yeast organisms.
 It can be taken sublingually or applied topically.
-This topic is covered fully in How To Use Oregano Oil To Treat Candida
+This topic is covered fully in How To Use Oregano Oil To Treat Candida.

 As a Treatment for Acne